SaltyRic3/ePortfolio/index.md

 Enhancing this artifact as part of the Software Engineering and Design category has reinforced my growth as a computer science professional.
 The experience strengthened my understanding of secure application architecture, improved my attention to detail, and increased my confidence in applying industry-aligned practices.
 Overall, this artifact reflects my ability to produce professional-quality software and my readiness to continue developing secure and reliable systems in a real-world computing environment.

-# Artifact Two : Algorithms and Data Structures
+# Artifact Two: Algorithms and Data Structures

 **Introduction:**